jeremytammik/tbc/a/2014_rbp_shapely.md

 Shapely is a great Python library that helps us analyse and manipulate geometries.
 We think it is important to include this library in Dynamo.
 Shapely uses its own geometry language.
 Therefore, transformations must be made between each other without losing data.
-In this package you will find a dynamo version of shapely geometry.
+In this package you will find a Dynamo version of Shapely geometry.
-I made a tutorial for you on the Github page, you can use it to get a feel for the polygons and let me know if you have any questions or corrections.
+I made a tutorial for you on the Github page; you can use it to get a feel for the polygons and let me know if you have any questions or corrections.
 The package is completely open-source.
 I am one of those people who think open-source is important!